USS YP-278: Acquisition by the U.S. Navy during World War II

-U. S. Navy service, 1942–46
+U. S. Navy service, 1942–1946

 From 1942 until the formal end of fighting on 14 August 1945 (V-J Day), the YP-278, under the command of Capt.
 Harry J. Conway (1942 until December 1944) and Lt.
-D. Dudley Bloom (December 1944-July 1945), ran food supplies to ports along the northern coast of Papua New Guinea (until February 1945) and to those Philippine islands safely under Allied control (March–August 1945) in preparation for a planned Allied invasion of mainland Japan that was to have taken place in September 1945.
-While in wartime service, the ship slept 38 crewmen and four officers.
+D. Dudley Bloom (December 1944-July 1945), ran food supplies to ports along the northern coast of Papua New Guinea (until February 1945) and to those Philippines safely under Allied control (March–August 1945) in preparation for a planned Allied invasion of mainland Japan that was to have taken place in September 1945.
+While in wartime service, the ship slept 16 crewmen and two officers.
 Accommodations for the crew were comparatively luxurious, with each berth separated from its neighbors by privacy curtains and dedicated reading lights.
 In such intimate quarters, ship commander Lt.
 Bloom mandated that crew and enlisted men eat the same fare, sitting at the same tables, Navy innovations in December 1944.